Low-Order Bessel-Type PID Dynamics in Lithium-Based Tritium Breeding and Heat-Removal Systems

-In tokamak devices, by contrast, Li is not introduced predominantly as an energetic beam impinging on metallic targets but rather as a constituent of the gaseous fuel mixture that is ionized to form the fusion plasma (together with tritium).
-Li is incorporated into the vessel structures, specifically within the breeding blanket that surrounds the plasma.
+In tokamak-based fusion power plant designs, Li is not employed as a high-energy beam incident on metallic targets, as is the case in IFMIF-type neutron source configurations.
+Instead, it is incorporated within the surrounding breeding blanket and, in certain designs, within liquid-metal or ceramic breeder components that interface with the plasma-facing structures.
+The fusion plasma itself consists predominantly of a D–T mixture, whereas Li is primarily utilized for T breeding and thermal energy extraction in the blanket region.
+Lithium is incorporated into the vessel structures, specifically within the breeding blanket that surrounds the plasma.
 Its principal functions in this configuration are (i) to capture the high-energy neutrons produced by the D-T fusion reactions to breed T {\it in situ}, and (ii) to participate in thermal management by facilitating the removal of heat, which can then be converted into electrical power.

 To model the coupling between the velocity field and the thermal expansion of the jet, we start from the mass-conservation equation, written as

 where $\rho=\rho(x,y,z,t)$ is the mass density and $\vec{v}=(v_x,v_y,v_z)$ is the velocity distribution inside the flowing jet \cite{dovidio.2023,flament.1992,fukada.2010}.
 For the reduced model considered here, we assume that the jet is weakly compressible over the operating range of interest, so that density variations are small but not strictly zero and can be driven by temperature changes and beam-induced perturbations \cite{dovidio.2023,flament.1992,fukada.2010}.
 In addition, we adopt a simple parametrization for the transverse components of the velocity,